 Gets the maximum priority for the given thread.
 When the given thread is a realtime thread that is scheduled by an instance of PriorityScheduler, then the maximum priority for that scheduler is returned.
-When the given thread is a Java thread then the maximum priority of its thread group is returned.
+When the given thread is not an instance of Schedulable223, the maximum priority of its thread group is returned.
 Otherwise an exception is thrown.